segmentio/segment-docs/src/connections/destinations/catalog/sentry/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Segment web app, click **Catalog**.
-2. Search for "Sentry" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "Sentry" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in your "Public DSN" into the Sentry destination settings.
+3. In the destination settings, enter your "Public DSN".
-4. We'll automatically initialize Sentry with your "Public DSN" upon loading analytics.js.
+4. Segment automatically initializes Sentry with your "Public DSN" upon loading analytics.js.
 5. Sentry will automatically start tracking errors in your app's javascript.

 ## Identify